googleapis/google-cloud-cpp-spanner/doc/cutting-a-release.md

 ## Preparing for a release

 First you should collect and update the release notes for the project.
-Prepare a pull request (PR) with the necessary changes to the README files in each project.
+Prepare a pull request (PR) with the necessary changes to the README file.

 Assuming you are working on your own fork of the `google-cloud-cpp-spanner` project, and `upstream` points to the `googleapis/google-cloud-cpp-spanner`